So you’re getting a tattoo. You’ve picked out your design and now you need to decide where to get inked.

 - Make sure your tattoo artist wears new disposable gloves to minimize your risk of contamination.
-And that he throws them in the trash between tattoos.
+And that they throw them in the trash between tattoos.

-- Check that he’s using needles from sealed containers, and that the pigment trays are new.
+- Check that they’re using needles from sealed containers, and that the pigment trays are new.

 - Be sure the shop has a sterilization machine and uses it to clean equipment that is too expensive to throw away.